Rooting out inequalities: Women’s participation in forest management in conflict-affected areas of Karen state in Myanmar

 Forests are a critical resource for people in Myanmar, in particular for ethnic minorities such as the Karen people.
 Neglecting forest management in conflict-affected areas can increase conflict risks and carry adverse social and environmental impacts.

 This report builds on previous research, exploring the key role gender plays in opportunities for peacebuilding.
-The report takes a critical look at the gender and power dynamics around forest management and shines a light on the role women play.

 Women’s participation in forest use, forest management and forest governance is shaped by gender norms and representation.
 Gender shapes the differences in the social expectations surrounding women and men.
 It influences how and why conflict turns violent, and how violence is perpetrated.